bibinkt/SpringCloud-POC/README.md

                    spread the requests over the available instances.
 Ribbon does not run as a separate service but instead as an embedded component in each service consumer.

-  Netflix Zuul -  Edge Server Zuul is (of course) our gatekeeper to the outside world, not allowing any
+  Netflix Zuul -  Edge Server Zuul is the gatekeeper to the outside world, not allowing any
                   unauthorized external requests pass through.
 Zulu also provides a well known entry point to the microservices in the system landscape.
 Using dynamically allocated ports is convenient to avoid port conflicts and to minimize administration but it makes it of course harder for any